VertigoRay/VertigoRay.github.io/_posts/2015-11-18-looping-through objects.md

 # PSObject

-I'll cover a couple of options, but they'll use the same variable:
+I'll cover a couple of options, and they'll use the same variable structure as the hashtable:

 ```powershell
 $pso = New-Object PSObject